 Growing garlic is easy and it's so nice to use it when cooking.

-Now is a good time to plant garlic.
+Around Columbus Weekend in upstate New York is a good time to plant garlic.
 You want to plant garlic early enough that the roots start to form and attach themselves to their surrounding soil.
 But you don't want to plant garlic so early that the shoots start to grow.
 So where I live, now is garlic planting time

 Weed the soil and work it so that it's crumbly about 6" deep.
 To know how much area to prepare plan on planting the cloves 6" apart in rows between 12" and 18" apart.